 When developing communications equipment and networking protocols we leverage modeling and simulation tools to allow for evaluating network based solutions under test conditions that would be difficult or impossible to created in test labs.
 We predominately use the OPNET simulation tool for network modeling.
 OPNET is a tool to simulate the behavior and performance of wireless and wired networks.

-We utilizes a “common coded” principle between simulation and platform deployment code, such that essential algorithms and messaging are initially developed and tested in the OPNET framework, and then the same algorithm code is deployed to a hardware platform.
+We utilize a “common coded” principle between simulation and platform deployment code, such that essential algorithms and messaging are initially developed and tested in the OPNET framework, and then the same algorithm code written in C++ is deployed to a hardware platform.
 We developed this technique before it was in use in the communications industry.
 The technique developed ensures a high fidelity between the simulation and real time platforms resulting in a significant reduction in problems after deployment of user equipment.